Decision-Making Under Complete Uncertainty: You Will Not Regret Being Greedy

-Similarly to the work by Blum and Mansour however, that is measured in repeated settings with respect to the number of rounds.
-Lastly, although a method involving convex optimization techniques, Flores-Szwagrzak \cite{Flores2022} shows how an agent can utilize observations from an unknown distribution, to consistently learn and improve their payoff.
+However, similar to the work by Blum and Mansour, it is measured in repeated settings with respect to the number of rounds.
+Lastly, using a method involving convex-combination updating, Flores-Szwagrzak \cite{Flores2022} shows how an agent can utilize observations from an unknown distribution, to consistently learn and improve their payoff.